-If you find yourself unable to complete your 2017 federal tax return by the April deadline (April 17 in 2018 for filing 2017 taxes), you’ll first need to file an extension with the IRS to avoid any potential late-filing or late payment penalties.
-Filing an extension will allow you to push your deadline back six months to October 15, 2018.
+If you found yourself unable to meet the document deadline of March 15, 2020, or unable to complete your 2019 federal tax return by the April deadline (April 15 in 2020 for filing 2019 taxes), you’ll first need to file an extension with the IRS to avoid any potential late-filing or late payment penalties.
+Filing an extension will allow you to push your deadline back six months to October 15, 2020.

 Clergy Financial Resources now has an easy option to file your extension.
-Complete the request form below.
-Once this information is submitted, we’ll file your extension and send you email confirmation when your tax extension is accepted
+Click the link below and complete the request form.
+Once this information is submitted, we’ll file your extension and send you an email confirmation on April 15, 2020.